-Expect silver prices to trade positive: Sushil Finance
+Expect Silver prices to trade positive: Sushil Finance

 Outlook

-We expect silver prices to trade positive on the back of safe haven demand
+We expect silver prices to trade positive ahead of Friday's U.S. non-farm payrolls report.

 For all commodities report, click here